Why More Men Should Go into Allied Healthcare

 Not only do MRI techs get to use state-of-the-art technology to peek into the inner-workings of the human body every single day, but they’re also relied upon by physicians and surgeons to take the best images possible.
 With MRI techs earning a mean hourly wage of more than $33 (or more than $70,000 per year), there are plenty of reasons to join this growing field.

 Other Factors for Determining Healthcare Salaries

-While it’s true that some entry-level allied healthcare workers might earn somewhere between $10-$15 per hour, quite a few professions provide jaw-dropping salaries – all without requiring a four-year college degree.
+While it’s true that some entry-level allied healthcare workers might earn somewhere between $10-$15 per hour, quite a few professions provide jaw-dropping salaries – all without requiring four-year college.
 Higher wages, however, are usually determined by a combination of location, experience, and whether you hold a certification in your field.